torch2424/assemblyscript-website/src/quick-start.md

 ---
-description: Paving the way to what might be your first WebAssembly module.
+description: Paving the way to what might be your first AssemblyScript module.
 sidebarDepth: 0
 ---

 # Quick Start

+Paving the way to what might be your first AssemblyScript module.

 ## Prerequisites